tessgi/TessGiWebsite/content/pages/observing/proposing-targets.md

 * The extent to which the investigation complements and enhances the anticipated science return from the TESS mission;
 * The degree to which the proposed investigation places demands upon mission resources; and
 * The degree to which the proposed investigation capitalizes on the unique capabilities of TESS.

+The proposed TESS Guest Investigation must clearly enhance the science return of the TESS mission.
+The scientific justification of the proposal should focus on a compelling TESS science investigation, that requires TESS data to succeed.
+The proposal may include limited theoretical components, unique ground-based follow-up, software development and/or data simulation that strengthens the proposal.
+However, at least 70% of the work effort should be focused on utilizing TESS data products.

+Proposers must take into account the difference between science that can be achieved exclusively using full-frame image data and science that requires new observations at 2-minute cadence.

 All proposals are peer-reviewed and ranked by a panel of professional volunteers, followed by ratification from NASA Headquarters.
 The members of the peer-review panel will not be disclosed.
 The deliberations of the panel will be disclosed to PIs only after ratification by the selecting official.